BrandlD/kntnt-custom-fonts/README.md

 You can name `fonts` whatever you want and place it wherever you want relative WordPress root directory as long as you update the settings accordingly.

-The plugin generates the CSS file in wp-content/uploads/kntnt-custom-fonts.css.
+The plugin generates the CSS file wp-content/uploads/kntnt-custom-fonts.css.
 This is created when the plugin is enabled, recreated when the settings are saved, and deleted when the plugin is disabled.